 It creates way more friction than normal, and this means that your butter and your flour will get warm fast.
 It’s also too easy to mix things more than you’re supposed to when using these appliances.

-The biscuit batter will be mixed when everything is combined and it still looks a bit coarse.
-Avoid blending things too much if you don’t want to have the biscuits turn out chewy.
+The batter will be mixed when everything is combined and it still looks a bit coarse.
+Avoid blending things too much if you don’t want them to turn out chewy.

 It should be easy to enjoy biscuits to the fullest when you know how to make them right.
-If your biscuits have been turning out gummy as of late, then you can turn things around by approaching the biscuit-making process differently.
+If your biscuits have been turning out gummy as of late, you can turn things around by approaching the process a bit differently.

 The first thing to know is that you should be using cold butter to get this done.
 Using warm butter is going to make things gummier, and it can wind up causing your biscuits to be very unsatisfying.